Think aloud protocol: Process

 As Kuusela and Paul state, the think-aloud protocol can be distinguished into two different types of experimental procedures.
 The first is the concurrent think-aloud protocol, collected during the task.
 The second is the retrospective think-aloud protocol, gathered after the task as the participant walks back through the steps they took previously, often prompted by a video recording of themselves.
 There are benefits and drawbacks to each approach, but in general a concurrent protocol may be more complete, while a retrospective protocol has less chance to interfere with task performance.
+Nonetheless, some concurrent protocols have not produced such interference effects, suggesting that it may be possible to optimize both completeness and authenticity of verbal reports.

 Benefits

 The think-aloud method allows researchers to discover what users genuinely think of your design.

-Related Method
+Related method

 A related but slightly different data-gathering method is the talk-aloud protocol.
 This involves participants only describing their actions but not other thoughts.
 This method is thought to be more objective in that participants merely report how they go about completing a task rather than interpreting or justifying their actions (see the standard works by Ericsson & Simon).